Friday March 11, 2022 6pm-8pm (PST) Cooking With Herbs: Wine & Dine (Online)

-Join Master Chef Lisa Porfirio online from your own kitchen for a vegetarian cooking class promoting nutrition, wellness, whole foods, sustainability and the relationship between food and healing.
+Herbs do more than just add flavor to your food.
+Join Master Chef Lisa Porfirio online from your own kitchen for a cooking class highlighting the health benefits of herbs, and how to use them properly in your favorite foods.
 Cook, learn new ideas, and enjoy a deliciously prepared meal while connecting with real people in real time.
 Upon registering, we’ll send you a list of the Chef’s hand-selected ingredients and look forward to kicking off our event with you!
-All of our workshops will be accessible via ZOOM.
+This workshop will be accessible via zoom.

 Master Chef Lisa Porfirio: My love of good food is inextricably linked to my curious nature, passion for adventure and desire for connection.
 These were qualities that burgeoned in the kitchens of my youth and came into full fruition when I moved to Québec and then France to learn French and then attend cooking school.
 I was driven to immerse myself in both the language and culture and cooking school in French seemed the perfect path.
 Experiences working in both Québec and France afforded me the opportunity to blend my passions for food and language while also experiencing the immense pleasure of simple food authentically prepared.
 I learned how to choose great ingredients and prepare them simply in order to highlight their natural beauty and flavor.
 It is now my desire to share this knowledge through specifically crafted teaching methods and recipes that empower others to take pleasure in the essence of food to both nourish our bodies and connect us to one another.
 A la prochaine et Bon appétit!

-This dance workshop is inspired by Oxum, Iemanja and Oya (Yoruba divine cosmic forces), and explores the spiritual energies of the universe dedicated to womankind through embodied movement.
-By sharing stories of divine triads from around the world, this class affirms the connection between embodied movement and spirituality while offering many road maps to self-empowerment and self-healing.
+This dance workshop is inspired by Osanyin, Yoruba divine cosmic force known as the healer and spirit of the forest who possesses knowledge of all herbs and medicines.
+By sharing stories of the healer archetype from around the world, and exploring the power of plant medicine, this class affirms the connection between embodied movement and spirituality while offering many road maps to self-empowerment and self-healing.

 Founder and Creative Director of the International Women’s Day Arts+DanceXchange, Vika S. Hernandez is a dance artist from San Diego, CA. She holds a M.A. in Global & International Studies with an emphasis on Global Culture and Religion.
 Her unique dance classes investigate how cosmology shapes our understanding of the universe as well as our understanding of the human body.
-A lifelong dancer, she credits her embodied knowledge from studying Afro-Brazilian dance and Capoeira with Mestre Mariano Silva as well as her training in Bahia, Brazil where she trained capoeira with Mestre Angola, and studied orixa sacred dances, afro-contemporary, samba, and samba reggae at the Fundacao Cultural do Estado da Bahia and Diaspora Art Center with Nem Brito.
+A lifelong dancer, she credits her embodied knowledge from studying Afro-Brazilian dance and Capoeira with Mestre Mariano Silva as well as her training in Bahia, Brazil where she trained capoeira with Mestre Angola, and studied Orixa sacred dances, Afro-contemporary, Samba, and Samba-Reggae at the Fundacao Cultural do Estado da Bahia and Diaspora Art Center with Mestre Nem Brito.
 She is a part of Bahia Magia Dance Co. and has performed professionally throughout California, Miami Florida, and Salvador Bahia Brazil.
-She started a dance group, Sambamerica Dance Collective, integrating various genres of dance and offering an explosive and one-of-a-kind show in celebration of the human spirit.
+Her dance company, Sambamerica Dance Collective, integrates various genres of dance and offers an explosive and one-of-a-kind show in celebration of the human spirit.

 Mestre Mariano Silva is a professional dancer, martial arts master, as well as an accomplished musician and vocalist.
 Born in Salvador, Bahia, Brazil, he has over 25 years of experience teaching Afro-Brazilian dance, Samba and Capoeira.
 His rhythm and soul run through his veins from his African and Brazilian ancestors and were nurtured in his home by his mother.
 Devoted to maintaining the roots and traditions of Afro-Brazilian culture, Mestre Mariano established the Brazilian Cultural Arts Center of Santa Barbara and Capoeira Relampue where he teaches classes for youth and adults, hosts cultural events, and engages in enhancing community health and well-being through the arts.
 He is a professor of dance at the University of California Santa Barbara as well as the artistic director of Bahia Magia Dance Co.